 One of the best things about having an indoor vegetable garden is that you can grow just about any plant, regardless of the climate.
 Some plants are better suited for indoors than others.
 When choosing plants, it’s essential to consider the amount of light and space you have.

-One of the questions we often get is what are the easiest vegetables to grow indoors and what is a good beginner plant.
+One of the questions I often get is what are the easiest vegetables to grow indoors and what is a good beginner plant.
 The thing is, there is no one answer to that question.
-It depends on a few factors, such as the amount of light and space you have, the type of indoor garden you’re growing, and your personal preferences.
+It depends on a few factors, such as the amount of light and space you have, the type of indoor garden you’re growing, and your personal preferences, such as what you like to eat 🙂

 Here are a few general gardening tips: